Maptime030/Leaflet-D3-Workshop/README.md

 Your laptop with:

-* a Web Browser, like Firefox, Chrome or Safari.
+* a web browser, like Firefox, Chrome or Safari.
 * a text editor, like Sublime text, Brackets or even Notepad.
 * a Github account.
 Create one at www.github.com